 The other deviation from the Sphinx is the frame under the C-Beams is made from standard 40 Series aluminium profiles left over from building my CNC bench bolted together with cast corner brackets.
 Consequently the plates made out of 6mm polycarbonate that support the Y-axis lead screws are customised for bolting on the sub-frame.
 The MkII build is complete and working but I've already acquired various parts ready to upgrade to more powerful stepper motor drivers and spindle motor.
 On to the MkIII!

 C-Beam Evolution MkII

 The C-Beam Evolution is an evolving machine.
 The MkII is inspired by Kyo's C-Beam Spinx but currently uses my own design of plates made of 8mm acrylic (X-axis ends) and 6mm polycarbonate (Y axis ends).
 The plates were made on the MkI but I hope to be able to make 6mm aluminium plates on the MkII for the MkIII.
-Currently I am in the process of fitting the limit switches and adding motor wiring and cable chains

 - Build License:

 Reason for this BuildHaving spent my career in telecommunications (now retired) I'm used to continuous learning so thought designing and building a CNC machine would be a good project to keep the grey cells active.